Shopify/polaris/polaris.shopify.com/content/contributing/icons.md

 # Contributing to Polaris Icons

 Icons are important visual aids that carry a lot of impact despite their simplicity.
-All designers and developers are encouraged to contribute to the [Polaris icons library](https://www.figma.com/file/mMHFt3kEDNjLMZWowi6gnt/?node-id=753%3A2).
+All designers and developers that work at Shopify are encouraged to contribute to the [Polaris icon library](https://www.figma.com/file/mMHFt3kEDNjLMZWowi6gnt/?node-id=753%3A2).
 Contributions can be in the form of creating a new icon, modifying an existing icon, or deprecating an icon.

-To learn about best practices for designing and using Polaris icons, read the [icon design guidelines](https://polaris.shopify.com/design/icons).
-If you have initial questions or need help, reach out in the [#polaris](https://shopify.slack.com/archives/C4Y8N30KD) Slack channel.
-If you want to start a more in-depth conversation with the system community before opening an issue, start a [GitHub discussion](https://github.com/Shopify/polaris/discussions/new).

-## Quick guide
+## Quick start guide

 table goes here

 ## Detailed steps

 Before proposing a new icon, search the [icon explorer](https://polaris-icons.shopify.com/).
 If the icon you're looking for isn't included, create a proposal for the new icon and work with your team to add it.
-Any additions or changes should also be reflected in the Polaris UI Kit.
+Any additions or changes should also be reflected in the [Figma UI Kit](/contributing/figma-ui-kit).

 ### How to contribute

+To learn about best practices for designing and using Polaris icons, read the [icon design guidelines](https://polaris.shopify.com/design/icons).
+If you have initial questions or need help, reach out in the [#polaris](https://shopify.slack.com/archives/C4Y8N30KD) Slack channel.
+If you want to start a more in-depth conversation with the system community before opening an issue, start a [GitHub discussion](https://github.com/Shopify/polaris/discussions/new).

 #### Designing a new icon

 1. [Create an issue](https://github.com/Shopify/polaris/issues/new/choose) for your proposal to create or modify an icon.
 2. Review design specs in the Polaris Icons library in Figma
 3. If you are designing a new icon

-   1. Design your new icon following the styles and guidance from Polaris.
+- Design your new icon following the styles and guidance from Polaris.
 (Feel free to use the [#polaris](https://shopify.slack.com/archives/C4Y8N30KD) channel to get feedback along the way).
-   2. Request review/feedback from Polaris designer.
+  b.
+Request review/feedback from Polaris designer.
 This is to ensure design language adherence so all new contributions fit within the entire icon set.
-   3. Follow process for adding to the [Polaris repo]{link to this section} and [UI kit]{link to this section}.
+  c.
+Follow process for adding to the [Polaris repo]{link to this section} and [UI kit]{link to this section}.

 4. If you need assistance designing the new icon
    1. Reach out in the #polaris Slack channel requesting a new icon.
    2. A designer will reach out to get context and information around what you need, deadlines and other relevant information.